Peep Show (British TV series)

 Peep Show is a British television sitcom starring David Mitchell and Robert Webb, and created by Andrew O'Connor, Jesse Armstrong and Sam Bain.
 The series was written by Armstrong and Bain, with additional material by Mitchell and Webb, among others.
 It was broadcast on Channel 4 from 19 September 2003 to 16 December 2015.
 In 2010, it became the longest-running comedy in Channel 4 history in terms of years on air.
+The programme's title comes from its usage of point-of-view shots—largely a first-person narrative with frequent voiceovers for the main characters' thoughts.